Log canonical models of foliated surfaces: Local-closedness for families of foliated triples

-\begin{lem} Let $(X,\sF)$ be a foliated surface with only semi-reduced singularities.
+\begin{lem} Let $\sF$ be a foliation with only log canonical singularities on a smooth surface $X$.
 Given a cycle $E = \bigcup_{i=1}^{s}E_i$ of $(-2)$-$\sF$-curves where $s\geq 2$.
-Then all singularities on $E$ are reduced and non-degenerate. \end{lem} \begin{pf} \begin{enumerate} \item If there is only one non-reduced singularity $p$, then we can (virtually) break the cycle into one Hirzebruch-Jung string of $(-2)$-$\sF$-curves with 2 non-reduced singularities.
+Then all singularities on $E$ are reduced and non-degenerate. \end{lem} \begin{pf} \begin{enumerate} \item If there is only one non-reduced singularity $p$, then we can view this cycle as one Hirzebruch-Jung string of $(-2)$-$\sF$-curves with 2 non-reduced singularities.
 Thus by Lemma~\ref{-2string}, it is impossible.

 \item If there are more than two non-reduced singularities, then we can take any Hirzebruch-Jung string of $(-2)$-$\sF$-curves such that both endpoints are non-reduced.
 Then by Lemma~\ref{-2string}, it is impossible.